Reasons to sell your house now | Reasons to sell your house later | Tips to sell in 2022 | FAQs

 You don't want to miss out on appreciation

-Corelogic also forecasts modest home price growth over the next year, but suggests that the rise won't be even across the board.
+Corelogic also forecasts modest home price growth over 2023, but it suggests that the rise won't be even across the board.
 It warns that certain markets face a 50–75% risk of home prices declining in the next 12 months.

 To get a sense of where you stand as a home seller, talk to a real estate agent with a strong understanding of the local market.
 They can advise you on whether to sell now or wait until you've built up more equity.